pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 * Talking online can make the implicit explicit, and therefore easier to notice.
 * Communicating in writing can be very good for naming what’s being noticed and why a certain action is being taken in response.
 For example, you can quote someone’s exact words and reflect back what’s revealed by them.
 Or you can do the same thing at the level of a whole discussion, picking out a range of quotes and noticing themes or emerging conflicts.
 * Noticing is much easier when you slow things down, which is one of Loomio’s great advantages - asynchronous communication you can read at any pace.
 It also makes it possible to notice across time, referring directly to past discussions.
-* Because you can have simultaneous discussions, it's possible to have a layer of "meta" discussion (aka "blue hat", aka discussion about the discussion) at the same time as progressing the main discussions.
+* Because you can have simultaneous discussions, it's possible to have a layer of “meta” discussion (aka “blue hat”, aka discussion about the discussion) at the same time as progressing the main discussions.
 So you can collectively have a space to practice noticing without slowing down the process.

 ## Hearing Diverse Voices